koron/go-dproxy/README.md

     n, _ := p.M("cities").A(3).Int64()
     ```

-6. You'll get some error, if there are some mistake in query.
+6. You'll get an error when getting a value, if there were some mistakes.

     ```go
     // OOPS! "kustom" is typo, must be "custom"
     _, err := p.M("data").M("kustom").A(3).Int64()

+    // "not found: data.kustom"
     fmt.Println(err)
-    // "not found: data.kustom"
     ```

     You can verify queries easily.